 Don't: Drop the pump, strike it against hard objects or otherwise subject it to extreme physical stress.
 This is a fragile electronic device.
 Contact the hospice if this happens accidentally.

 Contacts

 Please return the Syringe Driver to Arohanui Hospice

-Using the NIKI T34 Patient / Carer Guide
+Using the NIKI T34 Syringe Driver at home: Patient / Carer Guide